Papilio machaon: Ecology

 The butterfly has a strong and fast flight, but frequently pauses to hover over flowering herbs and sip nectar.
 It frequents alpine meadows and hillsides, and males are fond of 'hilltopping', congregating near summits to compete for passing females.
 At lower elevations, it can be seen visiting gardens.

+A female P. machaon on a young dill sprout in a garden.
+In continental Europe, cultivated dill is a frequent host plant for the spring generation.

+In Central Europe, the species frequently colonizes cultural landscapes and domestic gardens where host plants are available.
+Female butterflies are often observed ovipositing on young sprouts of cultivated umbellifers such as dill (Anethum graveolens) or parsley (Petroselinum crispum), even in early spring (April).
+These plants provide a high-quality nutritional source for the first generation of caterpillars.

 Unlike other swallowtails which specialise on Rutaceae, this species mostly feeds on plants of family Umbelliferae, females laying eggs singly.
 Milk parsley (also known as marsh hog's fennel) is normally the only food plant used by the caterpillars of the British subspecies.
 The food plants of the swallowtail in Europe, Asia, and North America are more varied than in the UK.
 It uses a wide variety of umbellifers including wild carrot (Daucus carota), wild angelica (Angelica sylvestris), fennel (Foeniculum vulgare), and hogweeds (Heracleum).
 In the Maltese Islands, the caterpillar feeds on plants such as rue (Ruta chalepensis) in addition to Umbelliferae such as fennel.

 In Kashmir, the common yellow swallowtail, as Papilio machaon is called there, inhabits alpine meadows in the Himalayas occurring from 2000 ft in Kashmir valley to 16000 ft in the Garhwal Himalayas.
 In India, in Himachal Pradesh, it is found over 4000 ft only and in Sikkim over 8000 ft only.

 At lower elevations, these butterflies fly from March to September; at higher elevations, they are limited by the short summer seasons.

 The British subspecies P. m. brittanicus is less mobile than its European continental counterpart and stays within, or close by, its fenland habitat.